UPDATE: This story was originally published April 26, 2019.

 There's also plenty of speculation about who will be joining Johansson for the Black Widow standalone movie.
 In addition to Harbour, Rachel Weisz and Florence Pugh are in reportedly talks to co-star, per Variety.
 You might also see names like Emma Watson and Andre Holland floating around Black Widow rumor mills, but neither actor has been confirmed (probably because the movie itself hasn't been, but let's move on).
 The Hollywood Reporter also broke the story that Berlin Syndrome’s Cate Shortland is reportedly attached as the director.

 When Does The Black Widow Movie Come Out?

-Despite zero confirmations from Marvel, Black Widow is rumored to begin production this summer in London.
-Even if it begins filming in 2019, it's entirely certain that we won't see a completed film until at least 2020 — and that would be an incredibly tight turnaround (not that Marvel is averse to those).
+Despite zero confirmations from Marvel, Black Widow is rumored to have begun production this summer in London.
+Even if it did begin filming in 2019, it's entirely certain that we won't see a completed film until at least 2020 — and that would be an incredibly tight turnaround (not that Marvel is averse to those).
 Fans should, however, prepare themselves for the possibility that it will be released after Guardians of the Galaxy Vol. 3, which is confirmed and only just getting started.
 That movie likely won't start production until after director James Gunn finishes his Suicide Squad movie for Warner Bros., so it will be a while before we see it.

 Is Scarlett Johansson In The Black Widow Movie?